-The recommended dosage for the treatment of rheumatoid arthritis is diclofenac sodium 50 mg and misoprostol 200 mcg three or four times a day.
-For patients who experience intolerance, diclofenac sodium 75 mg and misoprostol 200 mcg two times a day or
+The recommended dosage for the treatment of rheumatoid arthritis is diclofenac sodium and misoprostol delayed-release tablets 50 mg/200 mcg three or four times a day.
+For patients who experience intolerance, diclofenac sodium and misoprostol delayed-release tablets 75 mg/200 mcg two times a day or diclofenac sodium and misoprostol delayed-release tablets 50 mg/200 mcg two times a day can be used, but are less effective in preventing ulcers.
+A daily dosage of diclofenac sodium greater than 200 mg/day is not recommended.
+Daily doses of the components delivered with these regimens are as follows:

-Rheumatoid Arthritis Regimen Diclofenac sodium (mg/day) Misoprostol (mcg/day) diclofenac sodium 50 mg and misoprostol 200 mcg four times a day three times a day two times a day 200 150 100 800 600 400 diclofenac sodium 75 mg and misoprostol 200 mcg two times a day 150 400
+Rheumatoid Arthritis Regimen Diclofenac Sodium (mg/day) Misoprostol (mcg/day) Diclofenac sodium and misoprostol delayed-release tablets 50 mg/200 mcg four times a day three times a day two times a day 200 150 100 800 600 400 Diclofenac sodium and misoprostol delayed-release tablets 75 mg/200 mcg two times a day 150 400

-\ For patients who experience intolerance; these dosages are less effective in preventing ulcers
+For patients who experience intolerance; these dosages are less effective in preventing ulcers